Charles Krafft (1947 – 2020) was a ceramist and painter based in Seattle, Washington USA.

 He launched this idea at the “Ring of Spone” performance-exhibition in 2003 at the Arthur A. Wright Chapel columbarium in the Mount Pleasant Cemetery in Seattle.
 SPONE™ was subsequently featured in two special editions of Ripley’s Believe It or Not!

-Charles Krafft’s primary technique involves slip cast porcelain and earthenware forms fired at high temperatures.
+Charles Krafft’s primary technique involved slip cast porcelain and earthenware forms fired at high temperatures.
 These sculptural objects were then meticulously hand painted and glazed or decorated with ceramic transfer decals before a final firing.
 This process, based on Dutch delft and Italian majolica traditions, resulted in art works that are at once alluring and grotesque – infused with fine craftsmanship and darkly humorous social commentary.

 Showing 1–24 of 69 results